 Training a Kitten to be a Lap Cat

 Cats as a species, however, have the well-earned reputation of being much less interested in pleasing their human family members than do dogs.
-Therefore, training is possible but perhaps not as straight-forward as with canines.
+Therefore, although training them is possible, it will be perhaps not as straight-forward and easy as it is with canines.

 Daily Training Creates Habits

-An advantage with training a cat where to sleep is the number of hours per day that they slumber: approximately 20 hours!
+That is my idea of being a "lap cat," that the cat sits or naps peacefully.
+An advantage with training a cat where to sleep is the number of hours that they do so.
+They clock in about 20 hours per day!
 This means that you have incredible windows of opportunity to do your training.

-- Collect a VERY YOUNG kitten.
+- This works best with a VERY YOUNG kitten.
 Just weaned is the perfect age.
 A yearling cat is too old.

 - Find a quiet place for lap training with a comfortable sitting spot.
 This may be a chair, sofa, or bench.
 If you enjoy sitting on the floor and plan to have your kitty sleep on your lap there, then take the floor!
 Also, this spot should be away from disturbances or interruptions.
 I used my home office and the chair at the my computer.
 Now, as we have our nap habit established, I can do reading or work on the computer and my little fellow is perfectly comfortable.